 The process of leasing is usually manual and often highly ineffective.
 PDF copies of leases are sent back and forth between Landlords and Tenants with no way of technologies being able to read and understand the data trapped within them.

-Financial systems that rely on this data cannot read these documents and therefore need to be re-keyed, creating errors and further inefficiencies.
+Financial systems that rely on this property data cannot read these documents and therefore need to be re-keyed, creating errors and further inefficiencies.

 Technologies such as Natural Language Processing (a form of AI) are changing this by ‘reading’ the data in these leases and turning them into structured data.